andreasdominik/HermesMQTT.jl/docs/src/details.md

 - get an answer form the NLU back as function value in the control flow of a function,
 - use a global intent for switching a device on or off,
-- let Snips ask a question and get "yes" or "no" back as boolean value,
+- let the assistant ask a question and get "yes" or "no" back as boolean value,
-- let Snips continue a conversation without the need to utter the, hotword again,
+- let the assistant continue a conversation without the need to utter the, hotword again,
 - execute actions of other skills by submitting system triggers.